 At first, I thought it was some kong bak bao reinvention but similarities end in the type of white bun used.
 Inside, there’s juicy fried chicken thigh and sweet soy and finished off by pickled cucumber and momotaro tomato for that added texture.

-Why it’s a must-try: The secret here is the sauce.
-Gojuchang or Korean chili sauce is slathered on the chicken, giving you an instant kick the moment you bite into one of these.
+Why it’s a must-try: The secret here is the marinade.
+Gojuchang or Korean chili sauce is embedded into the chicken before it is breaded in panko crumbs and deep-fried, giving you an instant kick the moment you bite into one of these.

 Kinki Restaurant + Bar